Register as New Patient

 Drs Siddiqui, Cunningham & Hall

-Our boundary has now changed - we no longer accept patients in Springfield, Chelmer Village or Beaulieu Park and an up to date map will be available in due course.
+Our boundary has now changed - we no longer accept patients in Springfield, Chelmer Village or Beaulieu Park.
 If you are uncertain please contact the surgery.

 Temporary Patient Registrations